Policies, Procedures & Statutory Documentation

 Updates rewards initiatives to motivate students’ attendance, organisation and engagement through positive attitude to learning.
 EEF: behaviour interventions seek to improve attainment by reducing challenging behaviour in school.
 This includes Approaches to developing a positive school ethos or improving discipline across the whole school which also aim to support greater engagement in learning and universal programmes which seek to improve behaviour and generally take place in the classroom.
 1, 2, 5

 PP students receive essential equipment for free including scientific and specialist materials upon request.
-Key equipment to support learners to access the curriculum.
+Key equipment to support learners to access the curriculum to reduce behaviour sanctions and “remove barriers to pupil attendance” (ImpactEd Group, Understanding Attendance, July 2024) because of the correlation in evidence between disadvantaged cohorts and challenges to engagement.
 1, 2, 3, 5

 The Education Endowment Foundation: